HeroBrine1st/HeroBrine1st/README.md

 👋 Hi, I’m @HeroBrine1st, a random-time enthusiast developer.

-I'm generally interested in cybersecurity and in self-hosting solutions that allow people to regain their control back (even if partially, like [spotify-dumper](https://github.com/HeroBrine1st/spotify-dumper)).
-My favourite language is Kotlin due to its great expressiveness combined with ease of enforcing forward soundness (see my articles), together with the best UI library I ever used - Jetpack Compose.
+I'm interested in self-hosting, privacy and cybersecurity (because there's no privacy without security).
+I'm not particularly interested in software development, but the world mostly doesn't have software I need.
+So, my favourite language is Kotlin due to its great expressiveness combined with ease of enforcing forward soundness<sup>[a](articles/2025-10-02-forward-soundness.md)</sup>, together with the best UI library I ever used - Jetpack Compose.

-I'm on my slow way to provide the world with good software, where slow is because I like solving actual unsolved problems more than simply developing in the sake of development - and that's why you won't ever see me writing another notes, calendar or TODO application, unless there's oddly specific feature no one implements.
-For example, spotify-dumper has ability to run without any human interaction and was actually used for automatic "backups" of all my playlists.

 <details>
 <summary>My articles</summary>